Acts 2 - John Karmelich

 a) Remember that Greek was the common language of the day.
 Only the Rabbi-scholars studied Hebrew.

-b) Pentecost roughly means “50 days”.
-The Hebrew term for this holiday is called “feast of weeks” in most translations.
+b) Pentecost roughly means "50 days."
+The Hebrew term for this holiday is called "feast of weeks" in most translations.
 It was one of 7 holidays when all Jewish people were required to have a holy day before God.
-(The 1st 3 were celebrated together, Pentecost is by itself, and the last 3 are together).
+(The first 3 were celebrated together; Pentecost was celebrated individually; and the last 3 were celebrated together).
 Religious Jews went to Jerusalem to celebrate these, if possible.

 i) “a” Pentecost, it was “the” Pentecost.